VPP Frequently Asked Questions

-Upon receipt of a completed VPP application, NABP will review to determine completeness.
+Upon receipt of an online VPP application, NABP will review to determine completeness.
 This process may take approximately one to two weeks.
 If any documentation or clarification is necessary, NABP will inform you after this review.
 Once an application is determined complete, your pharmacy will be placed in the inspection queue and you may anticipate having an unannounced inspection at any point in time within approximately eight weeks.
 (Note: This time frame for inspection is an estimate and is subject to change pending inclement weather, a significant number of pharmacy black-out dates, or other unforeseen circumstances.)
 Upon completion of an inspection, an applicant may expect to receive the final completed inspection report electronically within 30 calendar days; however, on average, this time frame is less.
 The time may vary depending on the state of original licensure, whether discipline has ever been imposed on a license(s), the number of different nonresident pharmacy licenses an applicant currently holds, and the type of inspection necessary.

 3. Does my pharmacy have to be licensed in the state of domicile for a year before I can obtain licensure in another state?